Diabetic neuropathy is a nerve disease in diabetes. It is one of the devastating complications of diabetes.

 Complications Of Diabetic Peripheral Neuropathy

 Numb feet are at a high risk for injury, such as by accidental scalding from hot water or by accidental puncture, like a small piece of gravel into the sole of the foot.
-Because of a lack of sensation, wounds go unnoticed, especially in between the toes and on the soles of the feet.
+Because of a lack of sensation, wounds go unnoticed, especially in between toes and on the soles of the feet.
 Infection settles in these wounds and can cause serious destruction to soft tissues and even extend to the underlying bone.
 Bone infection is very difficult to treat and may require amputation and a prolonged course of antibiotics.

 Early diagnosis is important in order to prevent further progression of this complication.
-An endocrinologist and a neurologist can diagnose peripheral neuropathy at an early stage.
+An endocrinologist and a neurologist can diagnose Peripheral Neuropathy at an early stage.
 Often, it requires specialized diagnostic testing.

-Aggravating Factors For Diabetic Neuropathy
+Aggravating Factors

-In addition to uncontrolled blood sugars, other factors can worsen peripheral neuropathy in diabetes.
+In addition to uncontrolled blood sugars, other factors can worsen Peripheral Neuropathy in diabetes.
 These factors are:

-- Vitamin B12 deficiency, which is common in diabetic patients who are on metformin
+- Vitamin B12 deficiency, which is common in diabetic patients who are on metformin.

 - Excessive alcohol use: Alcohol is a direct toxin for the nerves.
 It also causes magnesium deficiency which further worsens neuropathy.

-How to prevent Diabetic Neuropathy?
+How to Prevent Diabetic Peripheral Neuropathy

-Treatment Options for Diabetic Neuropathy
+Treatment Options for Diabetic Peripheral Neuropathy

 A spouse or a friend should regularly examine your feet for any ulcer or sign of infection.
 Also see a podiatrist on a regular basis.

 A dietary supplement, Alpha-lipoic acid may effectively reduce the pain of diabetic neuropathy.
-In Germany, health care professionals routinely use it to treat diabetic peripheral neuropathy.
+In Germany, health care professionals routinely use it to treat Diabetic Peripheral Neuropathy.

 For superficial, burning-type pain, capsaicin works pretty well.
 It is a skin cream which you apply to the affected area, usually the feet.
 Capsaicin comes from hot red peppers.